MuangthaiDotEXE/Graphics-Engine/README.md

 </div>

 ### Features
-- Windowing system
+- Multi-platform windowing system
-- 3 Dimensional OpenGL Graphics API rendering system
+- 3 Dimensional OpenGL graphics API rendering system with vertex and fragment shader
+- Image texture reading support

+### Credits
+- For more information about contributors and their roles.
+Please refer to [CREDITS.md](CREDITS.md)

 ### License
-For more information about license.
-Please refer to [LICENSE.txt](https://github.com/MuangthaiDotPNG/Graphics-Engine/blob/main/LICENSE.txt)
+- For more information about license.
+Please refer to [LICENSE.txt](LICENSE.txt)